Tennessee walking horse flat walk

 2009: Tension equals pace.
 Here’s me and my naturally gaited Tennessee walking horse, Makana, early in our training.
 We struggled with pace as shown above.
 Notice the spurs, riding two handed with low, fixed hands using a curb bit, sitting on my pockets with all my weight on the saddle.
 I learned this from gaited riders.
 They told me this is how to make them gait.
 Does my Tennessee walking horse look relaxed in the mouth, jaw and body?
 Tension leads to pace.
 That’s why I don’t ride two handed with a curb bit anymore.
 I ride with a snaffle bit using dressage.
 I teach bit acceptance not bit avoidance.
 Relaxation is the key to develop quality smooth gait.

 1. The horse has developed the habit of pacing.
-A dressage instructor can help you learn exercises like shoulder in, shoulder out, haunches in at a slow walk that help to break up the pace footfall sequence into a more evenly timed four-beat walk.
+Learning dressage can teach you and your horse fun exercises like shoulder in, shoulder out, haunches in.
+These exercises begin at a slow walk in hand and then in the saddle to help break up the pacey footfall sequence into a more evenly timed four-beat walk.
+These exercises also help the horse soften and become more supple.

 Shoulder In on a circle